 5. Every year, the Christmas tree at the Rathausplatz market is given as a gift by an Austrian state to the federal capital.

 7. Christmas markets are a phenomenon out of the German-speaking world.
-The first ever ‘Christkindlmarkt,’ as their known as in the German-speaking world, was in Dresden, Germany.
+The first-ever ‘Christkindlmarkt,’ as they’re known as in the German-speaking world, was in Dresden, Germany.

 8. The Christmas markets make more than double as much as Amazon and Mariahilfer Straße around Christmas time in Vienna